One of the features of Windows 10 is the Always On VPN.

 Whereas DirectAccess required Windows servers before you could implement it in your organisation, Always On VPN can be used together with any third-party VPN device.

-Curo Talent is working in partnership with the leading subject matter expert on Always On VPN, John Davies.
+Curo Services is working in partnership with the leading subject matter expert on Always On VPN, John Davies.
 John has amassed a wealth of knowledge and experience with Always On VPN, which is not always easy to install, configure, or troubleshoot.
 John also has expert knowledge of Active Directory and PKI technologies, both on-premise and in the cloud.
-Emailhello@curoservices.com with your contact details if you would like to discuss a solution, or you can book a 30-minute ‘one-to-one’ session with John on Stand 63 at Future Decoded, 2 October 2019.
+Email firstname.lastname@example.org with your contact details if you would like to discuss a solution.